N00NElse/LRC-Editor/README.md

 ## Contributing

 LRC Editor is a FOSS app originally developed by [Spikatrix](https://github.com/Spikatrix).
-This fork is a personal, experimental version — for contributions to the original project, please use the [original repository][original_repo].
+This fork is a personal, experimental sandbox version — for contributions to the official project, please visit and contribute to the [original repository][original_repo].

 ## Translators